invpe/gridshell/Documentation/README.md

 What are miners, how do they work, why are they needed ?
 [Check here](https://github.com/invpe/gridshell/blob/main/Documentation/Tutorials/Miners.md)

 # Read about Projects and Tasks
 What are projects and tasks, who creates them and why ?
+[Find out](https://github.com/invpe/gridshell/blob/main/Documentation/Tutorials/ProjectsAndTasks.md)

 # Read about Validation
 What is the validation process and why it exists ?